tmux-python/tmuxp/docs/developing.md

 ### Bootstrap

-The easiest way to configure a dev environment is through [poetry].
+The easiest way to configure a dev environment is through [uv].
 This automatically will manage virtualenv and python dependencies for tmuxp.
-For information on installing poetry visit the [poetry's documentation].
+For information on installing uv visit the [uv's documentation].

 To begin developing, check out the code from github: